-- 1) The item is available only from a single source; - 2) The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - 3) The Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the non-Federal entity; or - 4) After solicitation of a number of sources, competition is deemed inadequate.
+- 1) The acquisition of property or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold; - 2) The item is available only from a single source; - 3) The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - 4) The Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the non-Federal entity; or - 5) After solicitation of a number of sources, competition is deemed inadequate.

-59. Q. Are recipients required to comply with regulations regarding conflicts of interest related to procurement?
+Q62.
+Are recipients required to comply with regulations regarding conflicts of interest related to procurement?

 A. Yes.
 No employee, officer, or agent of a recipient may participate in the selection, award, or administration of a contract supported by a Federal award if he or she has a real or apparent conflict of interest.
 The recipient must maintain written standards of conduct, to include conflict of interest policies, governing the actions of its employees who are engaged in the award and administration of a contract.
 The written standards must provide for disciplinary actions to be applied for violations of such standards by its officers, employees, or agents.
-See 2 CFR 200.318(c) for additional information on procurement standards.
+See 2 CFR § 200.318(c) for additional information on procurement standards.

-60. Q. When does the applicant need to comply with the Davis-Bacon Act for grants awarded by Treasury under the RESTORE Act?
+Q63.
+When does the applicant need to comply with the Davis-Bacon Act for grants awarded by Treasury under the RESTORE Act?

-- A. Davis-Bacon Act-related provisions apply to grants awarded by Treasury under the RESTORE Act in two situations: - Davis-Bacon Act-related provisions are applicable for a construction project if it is for the construction of a project that can be defined as a "treatment works" in 33 U.S.C 1292; and - Davis-Bacon Act-related provisions are applicable for a construction project regardless of whether it is a "treatment works" project if it is receiving federal assistance from another federal agency operating under an authority that requires the enforcement of Davis-Bacon Act-related provisions.
+- A. Davis-Bacon Act-related provisions apply to grants awarded by Treasury under the RESTORE Act in two situations: - Davis-Bacon Act-related provisions are applicable for a construction project if it is for the construction of a project that can be defined as a "treatment works" in 33 USC 1292; and - Davis-Bacon Act-related provisions are applicable for a construction project regardless of whether it is a "treatment works" project when Direct Component award funds are used on a construction project in conjunction with federal financial assistance from another federal agency that requires enforcement of Davis-Bacon Act-related provisions.

-61. Q. Where can the applicant go for more information on the Davis-Bacon Act as it may apply to the applicant?
+Q64.
+Where can the applicant go for more information on the Davis-Bacon Act as it may apply to the applicant?

-A. Please contact your grants management specialist at Treasury.
-Also, the Department of Labor oversees the administration of Davis-Bacon Act-related provisions and has a website with extensive information on the Davis-Bacon Act and Davis-Bacon Act-related provisions.
+A. Please contact your project officer at Treasury.
+Also, the Department of Labor (DOL) oversees the administration of Davis-Bacon Act-related provisions and has extensive information on the Davis-Bacon Act and Davis-Bacon Act-related provisions on the DOL website.

-62. Q. What are "treatment works"?
+Q65.
+What are "treatment works"?

-- A. Pursuant to 33 U.S.C.
-1292, the definition of treatment works means: - 1) Any devices and systems used in the storage, treatment, recycling, and reclamation of municipal sewage or industrial wastes of a liquid nature to implement 33 USC1281 of the Federal Water Pollution Control Act, or necessary to recycle or reuse water at the most economical cost over the estimated life of the works, including intercepting sewers, outfall sewers, sewage collection systems, pumping, power, and other equipment, and their appurtenances; extensions, improvements, remodeling, additions, and alterations thereof; elements essential to provide a reliable recycled supply such as standby treatment units and clear well facilities; and any works, including the acquisition of the land that will be an integral part of the treatment process (including land used for the storage of treated wastewater in land treatment systems prior to land application) or is used for ultimate disposal of residues resulting from such treatment and - 2) Any other method or system for preventing, abating, reducing, storing, treating, separating, or disposing of municipal waste, including storm water runoff, or industrial waste, including waste in combined storm water and sanitary sewer systems.
+- A. Pursuant to 33 USC 1292, the definition of treatment works means: - Any devices and systems used in the storage, treatment, recycling, and reclamation of municipal sewage or industrial wastes of a liquid nature to implement 33 USC 1281 of the Federal Water Pollution Control Act, or necessary to recycle or reuse water at the most economical cost over the estimated life of the works, including intercepting sewers, outfall sewers, sewage collection systems, pumping, power, and other equipment, and their appurtenances; extensions, improvements, remodeling, additions, and alterations thereof; elements essential to provide a reliable recycled supply such as standby treatment units and clear well facilities; and any works, including the acquisition of the land that will be an integral part of the treatment process (including land used for the storage of treated wastewater in land treatment systems prior to land application) or is used for ultimate disposal of residues resulting from such treatment and - 2) Any other method or system for preventing, abating, reducing, storing, treating, separating, or disposing of municipal waste, including storm water runoff, or industrial waste, including waste in combined storm water and sanitary sewer systems.